RobDoan/code-assistance-commands/templates/01-research-phase/experiment-summary.md

 *"The only way to win is to learn faster than anyone else." - Eric Ries*

-*Template Version: 2.1 - Streamlined for rapid decision-making*
+*Template Version: 3.0 - Strategic decision-making with cost accountability*